 We hope you find this site useful as an exploration tool to browse through the history of radio.
-Stay tuned!
+Stay tuned for events coming up in 2021!

 Open to the public since 1996, the Musée des ondes Emile Berliner is dedicated to the role of Montreal in the history of the creation, capture, and diffusion of sound waves.
 The MOEB is the only Canadian institution dedicated to the preservation of sound technology heritage.
 With its collection, the museum showcases the rich industrial heritage of Saint-Henri, and the impact of Canadian innovations in global media and telecommunication development.